cirruslabs/cirrus-ci-docs/docs/faq.md

   ...
 ```

+!!! note "Maximum timeout"
+    There is a hard limit of 2 hours for community tasks.
+Use [compute credits](/pricing.md#compute-credits) or
+    [compute service integration](/guide/supported-computing-services.md) to avoid the limit.

 ## Only GitHub Support?

 At the moment Cirrus CI only supports GitHub via a [GitHub Application](https://github.com/apps/cirrus-ci).
 We are planning